Keeping up with the “always on” customer can seem like a game of capture the flag. The only problem is that the flag is constantly moving.

 Let’s look an example of content you can create for the moment when a busy mom is planning a birthday party.

 You start by using a keyword phrase that matches her search intent.
-You write a blog post that contains the keyword phrase, “13th birthday party ideas” which gets approximately 2900 monthly searches.
+You write a blog post that contains the keyword phrase, “13th birthday party ideas” which gets approximately 1,700 monthly searches (Stats via Moz).

 If you’ve created a post that resonates with your ideal customers and promote the heck out of it via social media, ads, and local outreach, the idea is that you increase your organic search traffic for that keyword phrase.